MichaelsPlayground/CameraCropIntent/readme.md

 4) crop the image in full resolution with an installed cropping application (e.g. standard gallery application)
 5) save the cropped image in full resolution to the 'Picture' folder in external storage

+The app is based in a lot of parts on a Stackoverflow answer given by user **bigant02** on Sep 20, 2021; this is the  direct link to the answer: https://stackoverflow.com/a/69250082/8166854.

 ## 1 load an image from device's gallery using the PhotoPicker in full resolution

 The app is using the **PhotoPicker** that was introduced by Google in Android 13 but fortunately this is backported